Bhargavasomu/Maze-Solver/README.md

 # Maze-Solver
-A Maze Path Finder Implemented in Python with the help of A* Algorithm including both the Terminal Version and User Interface Version
+A Maze Path Finder Implemented in Python with the help of A* Algorithm including both the Terminal Version and GUI Version
 ## Terminal Version
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;